project-chip/connectedhomeip/src/platform/nxp/k32w/common/K32W_OTA_README.md

 * `OTAFirmwareProcessor` for application/SSBL update.
 Enabled by default.
 * `OTAFactoryDataProcessor` for factory data update.
 Disabled by default, user has to specify `chip_ota_enable_factory_data_processor=1` in the build args.

-Some SDK OTA-related flags are defined to support additional features:
+Some SDK OTA module flags are defined to support additional features:
-- `gOTAAllowCustomStartAddress=1`
+- `gOTAAllowCustomStartAddress=1` - enable EEPROM offset value.
+Used internally by SDK OTA module.
-- `gOTAUseCustomOtaEntry=1`
+- `gOTAUseCustomOtaEntry=1` - support custom OTA entry for multi-image.
-- `gOTACustomOtaEntryMemory=1`
+- `gOTACustomOtaEntryMemory=1` - K32W0 uses `OTACustomStorage_ExtFlash` (1) by default.

 ## Implementing custom processors
 A custom processor should implement the abstract interface defined in `OTATlvProcessor.h`.
 Below is a compact version: